PalackyUniversity/root-worm-detector-arabidopsis/README.md

 ```

 ## Run
-- Images should be placed in `data` directory
+1. Images should be placed in `data` directory
-- Output will be in `results` directory
--
+2. Run Python script:
 ```bash
 python3 predict.py
 ```
+3. Output is in `results` directory